nikcbg/tf-multi-region-alias-module-aws/README.md

 # tf-multi-region-alias-module-aws

-### This is an example repo that will be used in Terraform Private module registry.
-The repo has module code that creates two EC2 instances in AWS in two different regions.
+### The repo is an example that creates two EC2 instances in AWS in two different regions passing providers explicitly.

-### There will be a separate repo with Terraform code that will be calling the module from Terraform Private module registry.